adamcreeves/Rock-Paper-Scissors-More-reactjs/README.md

 ### Rock, Paper, Scissors Game with React js
 I made a simple Rock, Paper, Scissors game using React js.
-It is fully functional and will be available for web and mobile shortly
+It is fully functional and built for web and mobile, hosted by Firebase at: https://rock-paper-scissors-8f93e.web.app

-##### Screenshots:
+##### Screenshots: (Out of Date)

 [![A New Game](https://i.imgur.com/7o6q7S1.png)]
 [![Playing example 1](https://i.imgur.com/pVQ4xWw.png)]